bjpayne/BecomeADataScientist/README.md

 ## File Descriptions

-Each question has a corresponding notebook that iterates through how I attempted to answer that question
+Each question has a corresponding notebook that details how I attempted to answer that question.

 ## Results

+Question 1 - The months with the most openings are

 ## Sources